ChainSafe/web3.unity/CONTRIBUTION.md

 1. **Fork the Repository**: Start by forking the [web3.unity repository](https://github.com/ChainSafe/web3.unity) on GitHub.
 2. **Clone the Fork**: Next, clone your forked repository to your local machine.

+### Forking The Repository

+If you're unfamiliar with Forking, here is a quick guide how to fork our repo:

+1. Go to the [web3.unity repository](https://github.com/ChainSafe/web3.unity) on GitHub.
+2. Click the "Fork" button in the top-right corner of the page.
+3. Select your GitHub account as the destination to fork the repository.

 ## Setting Up the Development Environment